-- Development and implementation of educational programs to develop competences of adults in accordance with the requirements of the labour market (enhancement, acquisition, complementing), including ICT, improving financial literacy, etc. - Supporting partnerships with employers and professional organizations, employers' federations, associations and chambers in the design, innovation and implementation of education. - Forecasting and monitoring of labour market needs in co-operation with the Ministry of Labour, regions and social partners. - Supporting educational programmes to complete elementary and/or lower secondary education (so called the second chance programmes), stimulating the continuation of studies at the next level of education. - Ongoing revision and updating of the National Qualification Framework and the National System of Qualifications in compliance with the European Qualification Framework. - Monitoring, evaluation and design and introduction of quality standards in LLL. - Supporting inclusive educational activities for persons with special educational needs and other disadvantaged groups. - Support of young people with specific problems in finding work, generating examples of cooperation of employers and education providers. - Identification and evaluation of the competence levels of adults used in work life. - > Connection of LLL databases, social statistics and the labour market.
+- Development and implementation of educational programs to develop competences of adults in accordance with the requirements of the labour market (enhancement, acquisition, complementing), including ICT, improving financial literacy, etc. - Supporting partnerships with employers and professional organizations, employers' federations, associations and chambers in the design, innovation and implementation of education. - Forecasting and monitoring of labour market needs in co-operation with the Ministry of Labour, regions and social partners. - Supporting educational programmes to complete elementary and/or lower secondary education (so called the second chance programmes), stimulating the continuation of studies at the next level of education. - ➤ Ongoing revision and updating of the National Qualification Framework and the National System of Qualifications in compliance with the European Qualification Framework. - ➤ Monitoring, evaluation and design and introduction of quality standards in LLL. - Supporting inclusive educational activities for persons with special educational needs and other disadvantaged groups. - > Support of young people with specific problems in finding work, generating examples of cooperation of employers and education providers. - > support of the lifelong learning aimed at the needs of human resources in the catching-up regions and regions economically dependent on industries in decline, e.g. coal mining regions - > Identification and evaluation of the competence levels of adults used in work life. - Connection of LLL databases, social statistics and the labour market.

-Table 3A: Common result indicators for which a target value has been set and programme specific result indicators corresponding to the specific objective for the ESF of the Priority Axis

-Education (by investment priority and category of region)
+Table 3A: Common result indicators for which a target value has been set and programme specific result indicators corresponding to the specific objective for the ESF of the Priority Axis Education (by investment priority and category of region)